The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Option 1: Hire an auto-rickshaw for one day from the Old Railway Station Road

-Option 2: Take shared auto-rickshaw from Old Railway Station Road.
-It’s cheap to do this way.
+Option 2: Take a shared auto-rickshaw from Old Railway Station Road.
+It’s cheap to do it this way.
 You are free to explore the villages.
 The con is a long waiting time for a shared auto-rickshaw to the next village in the hot sun and dusty highway.

-Option 3 Catch a local bus toward Ahmedabad and ask the driver to drop you at Bhujodi.
+Option 3: Catch a local bus toward Ahmedabad and ask the driver to drop you at Bhujodi.

 Handicraft Tour